 - The rings in the Sonic the Hedgehog games.
 In addition to the typical uses of this trope, these also help Sonic avoid dying in the first place, as enemy attacks normally just make him drop the rings he's carrying.
 Rings are also used to turn into Super Sonic, provided you have all the Chaos Emeralds.

 - Beginning in Sonic Adventure, Sonic (and other hedgehogs for some reason) can perform a technique called the Light Dash, in which Sonic would collect a line of rings by automatically flying through them, even if they were in mid-air.
 This sometimes made literally Following The Money the only way to get to certain areas.

 - Also started in Sonic Adventure were missions where you'd have to collect a certain amount of Rings.

 - The Ring Races in Sonic Heroes do this as well.

 - The bananas in the Donkey Kong Country games.
 One of the rare situations where the bananas (but not the floating) is explained: in the first game the bananas were the colossal mess the Kremlings made while trying to steal DK's Banana Hoard and get away with it.
 In the later games they were dropped by the kidnapped DK to lay a path, making this an Invoked Trope.
 Throughout the series, Bananas are often used as hints to where the bonus stages are.
 Chances are if grabbing that banana will be hazardous to your health, it may be prepping you for a Leap of Faith.

-- Donkey Kong 64 takes this to a new level by having different colors of bananas - one color for each playable character.
+- Donkey Kong 64 takes this to a new level by having different colors of bananas - one color for each playable character, which can only be collected by the matching character.
 The bananas end up not only outlining paths, but also indicating which character you have to use for each area.

 - Bananas are in Super Monkey Ball, but it's not necessary to get them to do well, since every stage is a very tightly Timed Mission.